 There are so many places in China that offer delectable, mouthwatering cuisine that it’s hard to choose just one for the title of “best”.
-However, UNESCO City of Gastronomy Chengdu certainly offers more than its fair share of incredible food, served everywhere from humble street stalls to glamorous restaurant.
-It also boasts many beautiful parks, and a non-for-profit panda breeding centre.
+However, UNESCO City of Gastronomy Chengdu certainly offers more than its fair share of incredible food, served everywhere from humble street stalls to the glamorous restaurant.
+It also boasts many beautiful parks and a non-for-profit panda breeding center.

 There’s also Macau, widely known as the Vegas of China due to its relaxed gambling laws.
 However, it is much more than that, as a Portuguese colony for more than 300 years, it is an intriguing blend of cultures.

 All in all, there are few countries on the planet that offer the brilliant diversity of China.
 Wherever you go, you are sure to be richly rewarded.